 Every five seconds, a person dies due to diabetes complications.
 Yet the majority of these deaths are preventable.

 By 2030, more than 10% of the global population is expected to have diabetes, a noncommunicable disease that affects people of all ages.
 As the crisis worsens, Project HOPE is build the skills of health care workers and empower individuals to better manage their own health.

 For more than 20 years, we have collaborated with ministries of health and local partners in countries where we work implement effective diabetes programming and policies to help encourage people to be their best selves.

 - Training health care workers and diabetes educators, both in-person and through innovative online distance platforms.

 - Implementing evidence-based patient self-management education, involving both patients and providers, to improve treatment adherence and promote behavioral changes.

 - Increasing early detection among people who have or are at-risk of developing diabetes through community screenings and providing referrals for care.

 - Raising awareness among family members and communities on diabetes and healthy behaviors to help prevent and manage the disease.

 - Reaching high-risk populations, including school children and women with gestational diabetes, with tailored programming.

-Project HOPE’s 5 Steps to Self-Care course successfully improved health outcomes and diabetes knowledge among people living with diabetes in the UAE.
-This study proves that a well-designed, patient self-management education program can change behaviors and clinical outcomes of persons living with diabetes.
+Project HOPE’s 5 Steps to Self-Care course has successfully improved health outcomes and diabetes knowledge among people living with diabetes in the UAE, Mexico, and Puerto Rico.